digital-asset/daml-helm-charts/POSTGRES.md

 [Max connections](https://www.postgresql.org/docs/14/runtime-config-connection.html#GUC-MAX-CONNECTIONS) setting of Postgresql must be set according to the number of components installed and their client-side settings - which are handled as helm values.
 Please find these values in each charts README files.
 For example, `storage.maxConnections` under [Canton Participant Helm Chart](https://github.com/digital-asset/daml-helm-charts/tree/main/charts/canton-participant#participant-configuration).

-A minimal reference installation using the default values in this repository in all helm charts requires at least 140 connections - although we recommend starting with 200 connections.
+A minimal reference installation using the default values in this repository in all helm charts requires at least 140 connections - although we recommend starting with 200 concurrent connections set on postgres side.

 The minimal reference installation:
 - Domain with two sequencers